 Commuting students make up the predominant population on our university campus.
-ESU, in addressing the needs of our commuter student population, offers various academic and student services for commuters.

-Commuter students should use the Student Activities Office as a clearinghouse for information about available services as well as a place where commuting students can receive advocacy and support.

-For more information, contact Student Activities at 570-422-3607.
+ESU, in addressing the needs of our commuter student population, offers various academic and student services Commuter students should use the Student Activities Office as a clearinghouse for information about available services as well as a place where commuting students can receive advocacy and support.
+For more information contact Commuter Student Services at 570-422-3958.